By Ash Toumayants

 How To Manage Emotional Money Decisions

-Learning to control your emotions is the key to changing your money scripts and developing healthier money habits.
+Learning to control your emotions and financial behavior is the key to changing your money scripts and developing healthier money habits.
 You can also build habits into your life that protect you financially, such as taking advantage of automatic saving and investing through your bank or employer’s retirement plan.
 You can schedule regular family budget meetings and enlist a friend or loved one for accountability.
 You can learn how you respond to emotional triggers and mandate a “cooling off” period for yourself before making any decisions.

 Finally, you need to be willing to forgive yourself when you make mistakes.
 Leave the past in the past and move forward with the new knowledge you have gained.
 With discipline, self-reflection, and the help of those around you, you can reverse the money scripts that have plagued you and change the financial path for your future!